cloewen8/Plan-Loader/README.md

+**Help Wanted:** Do you use my packages?
+Let me know at https://cjloewen.ca/contact

 # Plan-Loader
 A loader based on plans that chooses what, when, and in what order to load.
 Allowing for **more flexibility** with a **standard design**.